DanyoGu/FA_candidate_project/README.md

 ### Starting the client

 - Navigate to client directory `cd client`
-- Run `yarn install` to install React dependencies
+- Run `npm install` to install React dependencies
+- Run `npm install react-table` to install the React Library for formatting the data
-- Run `yarn start` to start the React application.
+- Run `npm start` to start the React application.
 You can access the client in your browser at http://localhost:3000